phpvms/docs/docs/acars/customization.md

 ### 1. Create the Application

-Visit [Discord Application Developer site](https://discord.com/developers/applications), and select "New Application", and use your VA name.
+Visit [Discord Application Developer site](https://discord.com/developers/applications), and select "New Application".
+I suggest using your VA name, it will say something like "Playing <whatever you enter>" (or something like "VA Name ACARS")

 ![Default Rich Presence](img/discord-new-app.png)